 Next, get those gloves out.
 Not your boxing gloves, your winter gloves.
-Yes you heard me right.
+Yes, you heard me right.
 I think this is ultimately where tenkara anglers have the upper hand, or more frankly warm hands!
 Anyone who’s ever tried fishing with a rod/reel in the winter knows the pain of trying to manage a cold wet line with gloves on.
-You need both hands (no time for pockets) and it’s nearly impossible to get a good grip on anything or achieve the dexterity you need to detect strikes with stiff fingers and iced up guides.
+You need both hands (no time for pockets) and it’s nearly impossible to get a good grip on anything or achieve the dexterity you need to detect strikes with stiff fingers and iced-up guides.
 Cold hands and the danger of frostbite will most certainly lead to less time on the water.
 But you’re in luck!
 The simplicity of tenkara only requires ONE hand to simultaneously hold the rod and cast, and with no reel and no line to strip, having gloves on isn’t a limitation.
-This leaves you free to wear your warm insulated gloves, and you can easily switch which free hand gets to be in the pocket with a hand-warmer.
+This leaves you free to wear your warm insulated gloves, and you can easily switch which free hand gets to be in the pocket with a hand warmer.

 Dress Warm and Pack Snacks

-Now this should go without saying (sorry it’s the mom in me), but wear warm clothes and layer up.
-It’s much easier to strip off a layer if you’ve gotten hot, then it is to get warm again once you’ve gotten too cold.
+Now, this should go without saying (sorry it’s the mom in me), but wear warm clothes and layer up.
+It’s much easier to strip off a layer if you’ve gotten hot, than it is to get warm again once you’ve gotten too cold.
 And be sure to pack snacks and warm fluids – coffee, hot chocolate or even soup are all great choices.
 You can stay out longer if you don’t get cold and hungry, and in the winter there’s not much time to waste.

 Wear Good Boots